BloomBooks/BloomLibrary2/src/localization/readme-l10n.md

 # About `Code Strings.json`.

 Strings that are hard-coded into this source have to be entered into this file.
 When the `crowdin-sync` script runs, it uploads this to crowdin, replacing whatever was there.
 Later in the script, it downloads all the latest translations of the file.

+# Testing languages

+If you add `?uilang=<code>` to the url, BloomLibrary should attempt to show the UI in that language.
+E.g., `?uilang=es` will show Spanish.